gregsaun/prusa_i3_bear_upgrade/half_upgrade/manual/frame_drilling_instructions.md

 If you have access to a CNC machine, you can use [the DXF here](/half_upgrade/optional_parts/alu_frame/).

-1. Print the drilling helper : [drilling_helper.stl](/half_upgrade/printed_parts/stl/drilling_helper.stl) (print a spare if you do not have another running printer)
+1. Print the drilling helpers : [drilling_helpers.stl](/half_upgrade/printed_parts/stl/drilling_helpers.stl)
 1. Disassemble the printer
-1. On one side of the frame, screw the drilling helper using M3 screw from the Z motor mount.
-Make sure it is accurately placed and it is not moving
+1. Screw the two drilling helpers using M3 screws from the Z motor mounts on each side.
+Double check the orientation with [this PDF](/half_upgrade/doc/frame_drilling_dimensions.pdf)
+1. Make sure it is correctly tighten and not moving
-1. (optional, highly recommended) Pre-dill the frame using the center drill bit
+1. (optional, highly recommended) Pre-dill the frame using a center drill bit
 1. Drill the frame using the 5.3mm drill bit
-1. Return the frame and attach the drilling helper on the other side
+1. Place the other drilling
-1. (optional, highly recommended) Pre-dill the frame using the center drill bit
-1. Drill the frame using the 5.3mm drill bit
 1. Clean up holes
 1. Check dimension using this PDF : [frame_drilling_dimensions](/half_upgrade/doc/frame_drilling_dimensions.pdf)